macarthur-lab/clinvar/README.md

 python master.py -R hg19.fasta -E ExAC.r0.3.1.sites.vep.vcf.gz
 ```

 See `python master.py -h` for additional options.
 The above solution pipeline would only output simple variation, i.e. one variation has a single variant.
-With option `-M`, the pipeline could output another flat file with complex variations (i.e more than one variant interpreted together).
+With option `-M`, the pipeline could output another flat file with complex variations (i.e. more than one variant interpreted together).

 Other requirements are R, [htslib](https://github.com/samtools/htslib) and [vt](https://github.com/atks/vt) (make sure the `vt` command is callable, i.e. in your `$PATH`).